 (Goodreads average: 4.27, Me: 5/5, favorite book ever!)

-If there is one book you need to understand how the mind works against us, how to meditate, the concepts of detachment, ego, surrendering, and a vast sea of other spiritual concepts, pick this and you will not have to look further.
+If there is one book you need to understand how the mind works against us, how to meditate, the concepts of detachment, ego, surrendering, and a vast sea of other spiritual concepts, pick this book and you will not have to look further.

 This is a beautiful, meaningful and short book that merges psychology and spirituality.
 I know I’ve brought this one up before, in my list of spiritual favorites, but I think it’s worth mentioning again!